Pragmatic UX Design

 Strikingly low engagement

-Engagement with baseline features, such as creating content or adding additional information, was unexpectedly low and plagued by poor tactility and a lack of direct feedback.
+Engagement with baseline features, such as creating content or adding additional information, was unexpectedly low because of poor tactility.

 Shaping The Vision